-- 1. If the domain on olddashost was centrally administered, set up centralized administration on newdashost. - See "Enabling Centralized Administration of GlassFish Server Instances" in GlassFish Server Open Source Edition High Availability Administration Guide for instructions. - 2.
+- 5. If the domain on olddashost was centrally administered, set up centralized administration on newdashost.
+See "Enabling Centralized Administration of Eclipse GlassFish Instances" in Eclipse GlassFish High Availability Administration Guide for instructions. - 6.
 Verify that instances on other hosts are visible to the new DAS on newdashost:

-'''

 asadmin> list-instances --long

-'''

-- Change the DAS host values for properties under the node on apphost.
-In the file as-install'/nodes/node-name/agent/config/das.properties' file, change the agent.das.host property value to refer to newdashost instead of olddasnost. - Use the new DAS to restart clusters and standalone instances on apphost: Restarting the clustered and standalone instances on apphost triggers their recognition of the new DAS on newdashost. - 3.
-Use the list-clusters subcommand to list the clusters in the domain. - 4.
-Use the stop-cluster subcommand to stop each cluster. - 5.
-Use the list-instances subcommand to list the instances in the domain. - 6.
-Use the restart-instance subcommand to restart each standalone instance. - 7.
+- 7. Change the DAS host values for properties under the node on apphost.
+In the file asinstall/nodes/node-name/agent/config/das.properties file, change the agent.das.host property value to refer to newdashost instead of olddasnost. - 8.
+Use the new DAS to restart clusters and standalone instances on apphost: Restarting the clustered and standalone instances on apphost triggers their recognition of the new DAS on newdashost.

+- a.
+Use the list-clusters subcommand to list the clusters in the domain. - b.
+Use the stop-cluster subcommand to stop each cluster. - c.
+Use the list-instances subcommand to list the instances in the domain. - d.
+Use the restart-instance subcommand to restart each standalone instance. - e.
 Use the start-cluster subcommand to start each cluster.

-If the domain does not use centralized administration, use the start-local-instance subcommand to start the cluster instances on apphost. - 8.
+If the domain does not use centralized administration, use the start-local-instance subcommand to start the cluster instances on apphost. - 9.
 Verify that instances on apphost are running:

-'''

 asadmin> list-instances --long

-'''

-1. Decommission and discontinue use of the DAS on olddashost.
+10. Decommission and discontinue use of the DAS on olddashost.